-Once your new home is completed it’s time to organise and connect your utilities, ensuring you will be truly comfortable in your new home.
+Connecting Utilities, Once your new home is completed it’s time to organise and get connecting utilities, ensuring you will be truly comfortable in your new home.

 Once you are ready to connect your power you will need to complete a contract at your local electricity board office and pay for your connection and supply.
 To get both water and electricity connected will cost you approximately £500.